-Top Rated Personal Injury Attorney in Portland, OR
+Top rated Personal Injury attorney in Portland, OregonDr.
+Aaron DeShaw Esq.
+PC

 After completing his undergraduate work at Willamette University, Dr. DeShaw attended Western States Chiropractic College where he earned a Doctor of Chiropractic.
 Returning to Willamette University College of Law, he studied and obtained his Juris Doctor.
 From 1996 to 2000 he concurrently attended law school and practiced as a doctor in Europe.
 He attended Pepperdine School of Law in London.
 He retired as a doctor in 2000 to work as a lawyer full time.